daved01/rag-experiments/README.md

 Run `pip install -r requirements`.

-Configure the app in the `config.yaml` file.
+Configure the app settings in the `config.yaml` file.

-Add queries to run in the `queries.json` file.
-Queries are run sequentially.

 Then you can run the ingestion script `python run_ingestion.py` to ingest data into your database.

-Once you have data, run `python run_experiments.py`.
+Once you have data in the database you can run queries.
+To do so, add queries in the `prompts_queries.json` file and run `python run_experiments.py`.
+There will be one run for each query.

-You will get a file with the results.
+You will get a file with the results in `data/results`.